1. Review and Refine Your Evaluation Criteria

 2. Invest in Your AI Knowledge Base

 The Knowledge Base is your single biggest lever for improving AI evaluation quality.
-The more context the AI has, the better it can:
+The more context the AI has, the better it can:- Ask relevant, role-specific follow-up questions

 - Distinguish between generic answers and truly informed ones